Ross Hunter: Columbia

 Hunter went to Columbia where he produced the musical remake of the 1937 film Lost Horizon.
 The film was a box office failure and critical disaster, ultimately losing the studio $7 million.
 It would be the last feature film Hunter produced.

 He was briefly head of Brut Productions but left after disagreements with the company.

 Television

 In 1975, Hunter was hired by Paramount Pictures to produce for television.
 His first produced film for them was The Lives of Jenny Dolan (1975) with Shirley Jones.

 In 1977, he was nominated a Primetime Emmy Award for Outstanding Limited Series for producing Arthur Hailey's The Moneychangers (1976) (he shared the nomination with his long-time professional and personal partner, Jacques Mapes).

 He produced A Family Upside Down (1978) with Fred Astaire and Helen Hayes, and Suddenly, Love (1979) with Cindy Williams.

 His last project was the 1979 television movie The Best Place to Be with Donna Reed.

+Personal life

+In the entertainment industry, rumors about Hunter’s sexuality sometimes circulated, but they were not reported publicly during his lifetime.

 Death

 Hunter died of cancer at the Century City Hospital in Los Angeles on March 10, 1996.
-He was survived by his long-time partner, set designer Jaques Mapes, who was also Hunter’s production partner.
-Mapes died on May 4, 2002, aged 88.
-Hunter and Mapes are interred in adjacent crypts at Westwood Village Memorial Park Cemetery.
+He is interred at Westwood Village Memorial Park Cemetery.